-On March 20, 2008, we entered into a three-year employment agreement, amended as of December 31, 2008, with Mr. Spiro Rombotis.
-Pursuant to this agreement, Mr. Rombotis received an initial annual base salary of \$440,000, which was increased by our Compensation and Organization Development Committee on November 18, 2008 to \$460,000 and again to \$476,000 on February 11, 2010.
-He is also eligible to receive a yearly incentive cash bonus, based on a percentage of his then current base salary, if he meets certain corporate and individual performance criteria set by the Compensation and Organization Development Committee at the beginning of each year of employment, subject to the approval of our Board of Directors.
+On March 20, 2008, we entered into a three-year employment agreement with Mr. Spiro Rombotis, effective January 1, 2008, which agreement was renewed on substantially the same terms, effective January 1, 2011, for an additional three years.
+Mr. Rombotis's current base salary is \$490,383, which may be increased in the future.
+Mr. Rombotis is also eligible for a yearly incentive cash bonus, based on a percentage of his then current base salary, if he meets certain corporate and individual performance criteria set by the Compensation and Organization Development Committee at the beginning of each year of employment, subject to the approval of our Board of Directors.
 The agreement also provides for reimbursement of reasonable and necessary expenses incurred by Mr. Rombotis in connection with the performance of his services.
 In addition, Mr. Rombotis is entitled to certain employment benefits.